PHOTO TOUR OVERVIEW

 - With over 35 years of experience in the photographic industry, award-winning professional photographers George Triantafillou and Karolin Schild are guiding you to the best photo spots around Great Ocean Road and some unique locations.

 - We will meet at the Sky Bus drop of point Southbank, Melbourne CBD (opposite Crown car park ), and start our journey of the day at 10:00 am for a sunset photography workshop along the Great Ocean Road.

 - The following days, after photographing and watching the sunrise in the mornings, we will visit various amazing photo opportunities along the coast and inland.

-- We finishing the tour by photographing the sunset and then drive back to Melbourne (late arrival expected).
+- We finish the tour by photographing the sunset and then driving back to Melbourne (late arrival expected).

 - How to photograph stunning waterfalls.

 - When and how to use a polarizing filter.